General Relativity Contains the Standard Model

-To specify a theory of three dimensions of time (3DT), one need look no further than the general theory of relativity.
+To specify a theory of three dimensions of time (3D time), one need look no further than the general theory of relativity.
 The Lagrangian for any theory contains all of that theory's physical information.
 The Lagrangian for general relativity is the curvature scalar.
-The Lagrangian for 3DT is also the curvature scalar.
+The Lagrangian for 3D time is also the curvature scalar.
 This is the second and last postulate upon which this work is based.

-The theory of 3DT is just like relativity because it adds dimensions of time and has the curvature scalar as its Lagrangian.
-But it is like relativity in a third way.
+The theory of 3D time is general relativity because it has the curvature scalar as its Lagrangian.
+This means it is the most beautiful theory ever constructed because no theory is more beautiful than general relativity and that is what 3D time is.
+And it is relativity in another way.
 It is a theory of pure gravitation because its Lagrangian is the curvature scalar alone.
-The theory of 3DT continues the over-300-year-old tradition started by Newton and continued by Einstein of placing gravitation in the position of greatest importance.
+The theory of 3D time continues the over-300-year-old tradition started by Newton and continued by Einstein of placing gravitation in the position of greatest importance.
+History repeats itself.

 The postulate of three dimensions of time implies a six-dimensional spacetime.
 The six-dimensional curvature scalar $\w R$ will give a complete description of the elementary particles.
-We will start off calculating the Christoffel symbols $\w \Gamma^\alpha_{\beta\gamma}$ and wind up describing the elementary particles.
+One starts off calculating the Christoffel symbols $\w \Gamma^\alpha_{\beta\gamma}$ and winds up describing the elementary particles.
 This document is at the same time both general relativity and high energy physics, a necessary condition for a unified field theory.

-With widespread dissatisfaction with the current state of theoretical physics, one may wonder whether strings and supersymmetry are correct.
-Indeed, everything that follows from a faulty initial assumption may very well be wrong.
-One may wonder if there are better starting points.
-You will never find better starting points than gravitation and three dimensions of time.
-With the genius of Albert Einstein and Isaac Newton backing them up, they are prime candidates for a unified field theory.
+With widespread uncertainty about the current state of theoretical physics, one may wonder whether strings and supersymmetry are correct.
+Indeed, everything that follows from a faulty initial assumption is almost certainly wrong.
+One may wonder if there are better initial assumptions.
+I claim there are no better ones than gravitation and three dimensions of time.
+With the vision of Albert Einstein and Isaac Newton backing them up, they are prime candidates for a unified field theory.
+Great minds think alike.

-The original Kaluza-Klein (KK) [1,2] theory is not realistic.
-For example, Kaluza's original theory produced just two terms in its Lagrangian --- those for the gravitational and electromagnetic fields.
-All other fields and terms that we now know exist do not appear in the Lagrangian.
-Kaluza assumed fields were independent of the fifth coordinate.
-When this restriction is lifted, one can produce the balance of the Standard Model (SM) [3-6].